Undergraduate Catalog

 353 Foodservice Financial Systems.
 (3) Introduction to the principles and procedures employed in the Uniform System of Accounts for the Lodging Industry (USALI).
 Prerequisite: junior status or consent of instructor.

-354 Hospitality Promotions.
-(3) Study of marketing concepts, methods, and techniques used in the hospitality industry with emphasis on event promotion, customer retention, research, and data analysis.
+354 Leisure Services Promotions.
+(3) Study of marketing processes, methods, and techniques used in the provision of event, hospitality, and tourism experiences with emphasis on strategic promotion, customer retention, and data analysis.
 Prerequisite: junior status or consent of instructor.

 356 Catering.
 (3) Principles and application of catering management including staffing, recipe and menu development, procurement, production, presentation and service, and cost analysis.
 Prerequisites: HM 151 with successful ServSafe certification, or demonstrated ServSafe certification and permission of instructor.
 1 hr. lect.; 4 hrs. lab.
 Activities outside of class required.